fimbaz/algofs/README.md

 Just like the fundamental source of value of fiat currency is its ability to pay taxes, the fundamental source of value of a cryptocurrency is its ability to pay transaction fees, which fees have the singular purpose of durably mutating data in a public consensus network.

+-

+a representation of a thing is not the thing itself (data is not physical) a link to a representation of a thing is not a representation of a thing (links don't guarantee availability.)